-There is a nice variety of sights in the old town of Santa Fe.
+Many visitors explore the old town while visiting Santa Fe.
 As the 2nd oldest city in the United States, the old town historic district is filled with charm.
 The Pueblo-style buildings are brightly colored and there are churches throughout.

 If you're looking to go shopping, Albuquerque and Santa Fe both offer plenty of spots.

 Shopping is a popular activity when visiting Albuquerque.
 The city's old town has many cultural artisan shops where you can buy local items.

 Santa Fe is a popular shopping destination with plenty of stores.
 There are many unique shops and art galleries that feature local artists and craftsmen.

 Both Albuquerque and Santa Fe are family-friendly destinations.

 Albuquerque is a very family-friendly destination.
 The city has a number of nature centers as well as the Albuquerque BioPark Zoo.
 Outside of town there are many parks and natural areas to explore.

 Santa Fe is a family-friendly place to visit.
 There are a few kids' museums in Santa Fe including the Santa Fe Children's Museum and the Meow Wolf Art Complex.
 Kids also enjoy the botanical gardens at Museum Hill and Bandelier National Monument just outside of the city.